stevezhang1990/Resume-contact/README.md

 My projects related to accounting management are under the managment of Yi.

-For privacy reason, if you need the detail contact information for references, please contact me.
+For privacy reason, if you need the detail contact information for references, feel free to contact me.